Insane96/InsaneDataPack/README.md

 ### **How to Install**

-Just drop the .zip in the datapacks folder of your world or drop them into the Datapacks screen on world creation.
+Just drop the .zip in the `datapacks` folder of your world or drop them into the Data Packs screen on world creation.